ChrisTitusTech/winutil/.github/ISSUE_TEMPLATE/feature_request.md

 ## Issue validation
 - [ ] I checked for duplicate issues.
 - [ ] I checked for already existing discussions.
-- [ ] This feature is not yet addressed by an open pull request.
+- [ ] I checked for an already existing pull request addressing the issue.